glycerine/fisherexact/README.md

 statistical tests.

-The FET here evaluates a 2x2 contingency table for independence, returning a p-values; typically you'll use the two-sided p-value by default.
+The FET here evaluates a 2x2 contingency table for independence, returning p-values; typically you'll use the last, two-sided p-value, by default.

 The FET, like the Chi-squared, can be generalized to larger tables, but this